Work At ACON

 1. Your completed ACON Employment Application Form – with all the details filled in where requested;

-2. Your Cover Letter outlining how you meet the Selection Criteria (max.
-3 pages); and
+2. Your 1-page Cover Letter outlining how you meet the Selection Criteria; and

 We are grounded in the belief that diversity is our strength, our differentiator, and at the core of who we are and what we do.
 As part of our commitment to inclusion, we encourage applications from people living with HIV, Aboriginal and Torres Strait Islander people and LGBTQ people from culturally, linguistically and ethnically diverse, migrant and refugee backgrounds, and LGBTQ people of colour.